dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 Quick note before we begin: throughout this article, I will be using Visual Studio 2015 on Windows 10 to build the source code of CMake itself.
-If's a nice project to do benchmarks, since it's neither too big nor two small, and has no dependencies to worry about (and of course, it uses CMake to build itself :)
+If's a nice project to do benchmarks, since it's neither too big nor too small, and has no dependencies to worry about (and of course, it uses CMake to build itself :)

 ## Using `devenv`

-The most obvious way If found was to use a tool called `devenv`.
+The most obvious way I found was to use a tool called `devenv`.
 In fact, that's the probably the answer you'll find if you look up "Building Visual Studio projects from the command line" on an internet search engine.

 But, bad luck, if you try to run `devenv` directly from `cmd.exe`, you'll the famous error message: